 Bob Giles

-The Nieman Foundation for Journalism at Harvard University plans to award an annual “I.F.
+On March 5, 2008, The Nieman Foundation for Journalism at Harvard University announced plans to award an annual “I.F.
 Stone Medal for Journalistic Independence,” followed immediately thereafter by an “I.F.
 Stone Workshop on Strengthening Journalistic Independence.”
-The March 5, 2008 Nieman Foundation press release can be found here and at www.nieman.harvard.edu.
+The Nieman Foundation press release can be found here and at www.nieman.harvard.edu.

 The project in honor of I.F.
 Stone is, in reality, the beginning of a campaign to maintain, encourage and increase journalistic independence of journalists, journalistic institutions and journalism itself—all under special stress today for economic, technological and political reasons.